mciethan/VBA/README.md

 ## Introduction
 Amazon provided its fulfillment centers with a variety of internal web-based tools, developed and maintained by professional software developers, that leaders could use to pull close-to-real-time data on site productivity, quality, and safety metrics.
-However, operational leaders at individual warehouses often needed these data tailored or processed in ways beyond what these tools are able to offer.
-A common format that warehouse-level analysts like myself would use to accomplish these extra processing steps in a semi-automated, portable way was the macro-enabled Excel dashboard, enabling leaders to click a button and have the most recent data populate in a digestible format.
+However, operational leaders at individual warehouses often needed these data re-aggregated, combined with other datasets, or otherwise processed for them to be most useful for real-time data reporting needs.
+A common format that warehouse-level data analysts like myself would use to accomplish these extra processing steps in a semi-automated, portable way was the macro-enabled Excel dashboard.
+These dashboards enabled leaders to click a button and have the most recent data populate in a custom format, and Excel's ability to records macros was helpful for me as someone with little prior coding experience to see how different spreadsheet operations could be represented in code.

-Broadly speaking, the VBA macros I built fall into three categories:
+Broadly speaking, the VBA scripts I built fall into three categories:

 ### Paste and Run
-paste data and then run the code (split list, pick order formulas, vna consolidation formulas). only interacts with cells (under construction)
+Some Excel dashboards were designed to have users paste data into a specified cell range and then click a button to have that data processed in a certain way.
+Scripts in this category, like split_list_comma_100, pick_order_formulas, and vna_consolidation_formulas, only interact with cells inside the workbook rather than reading data from local files or from the web.
+Pick_order_formulas and vna_consolidation_formulas have some complexity because they support user-specified parameters, whereas split_list_comma_100 is a very simple macro for a very specific task.

 ### Web Scraping
-scrape and transform most recent realtime data (capacity, consolidation, pallet audit, iol). interacts with cells and webpages
-(under construction)
+Other Excel dashboards would pull their data from internal websites, taking advantage of either a consistent and parameterizable URL format or an API, so that clicking a button will display the latest data automatically without the need for copy and pasting into the Excel file.
+The capacity_report, consolidation_opportunity_finder, pallet_audit_tracker, and IOL_tracker scripts all include web scraping elements, in addition to more general data transformations.
+Most of these scripts consist of a single macro which pulls and formats updated data, but the IOL tracker has additional macros that filter and transform data when users double-click in certain areas.
+All of these files support user-specified parameters to some degree.

 ### Web Scraping + Shared Drives
-scrape most recent data, combined with shared drive file from an ETL job - not as portable (pallet pull, damageland). interacts with cells, web, and files
-(under construction)
+The pallet_pull_tracker and TNS_damageland_tracker scripts include connections with files that Amazon users would have access to on shared drives.
+These files would be updated with fresh data on a daily basis by ETL jobs, and then running the macros would read those data from the shared drive into the workbook and combine it with real-time data from web scraping.
+The damageland tracker has a macro that filters data in response to double-clicking, and the pallet pull tracker includes some complex data lookup and transformation operations using Excel's index and match functions.